In-Person Program

 EUREKA! participants in the in-person program are immersed in the Clemson experience for 5 weeks.
 They are given several opportunities to get to know their fellow EUREKANs, while also exploring Clemson University campus and the surrounding community.

-In the past, our in-person EUREKAns have been invited to dinner with the Clemson football team, on excursions to Atlanta and Charlotte, whitewater rafting, hikes, and cultural and sporting events on and around University campus.
+In the past, our in-person EUREKAns have taken a tour of the Clemson football facilities, been whitewater rafting, and participated in cultural and sporting events on and around University campus.

 Students also get a head start on campus living, as they will be living in campus housing and getting to know campus through a variety of activities, including scavenger hunts.